tramitit/tramitit.github.io/readme.md

 ### Content

-Content is added in `content/english`, where each subdirectory therein corresonds to a page.
+Content is added in `content/english`, where each subdirectory therein corresponds to a page.

 ---